 Ted Atkinson joined the MSU faculty in 2009.
-His areas of research and teaching interest include southern studies; U.S. literature and culture, post-1900; William Faulkner; and cultural studies.
-Atkinson has recently taught courses on selected novels of the Southern Renaissance, Literary Mississippi, Southern Geographies, Postsouthern Turns, and The Global American South.
-Atkinson’s publications include a book, Faulkner and the Great Depression: Aesthetics, Ideology, and Cultural Politics (Univ. of Georgia Press, 2006), essays in several collections, and articles in Journal of American Studies, Mississippi Quarterly, Studies in American Culture, Faulkner Journal, and Southern Literary Journal.
-Atkinson is currently working on a new book manuscript on representations of Mississippi in American culture.
+Atkinson currently serves as editor of Mississippi Quarterly.
+His areas of research and teaching interest include southern studies, modern and contemporary American literature and culture, and William Faulkner.
+Atkinson’s publications include a book, Faulkner and the Great Depression: Aesthetics, Ideology, and Cultural Politics (University of Georgia Press, 2006), essays in several collections, and articles in Southern Quarterly, Journal of American Studies, Mississippi Quarterly, Studies in American Culture, Faulkner Journal, and Southern Literary Journal, among others.
+His current research project focuses on literary and cultural depictions of rural electrification, with a particular focus on “TVA modernism”—art engaged with the work of the Tennessee Valley Authority in the 1930s and beyond.

 Ph.D.
 2001 Louisiana State University